acviana/vercel-nextjs-blog/pages/posts/2024-09-23-weekly-update.md

 }
 ```

-It's been a lot of fun but the learning curve has been _steep_.
-I finally started to get the hang of navigation after reading most of TODO as well as this cheatsheet from TODO.
-(As well as some evergreen note taking).

-My big jump this week is that I finally got comfortable enough with my setup to create a configuration file.
-To LazyVim's credit the defaults are so sane that I really didn't have much motivation to change anything for months.

-Previously, I had tried to adjust a setting but that in a Python LSP managed dependency which is inherently trickier.
-I got stuck but did learn about how config files are structured and evaluated.

-Finally though I wanted to be able to see my dotfiles in neo-tree sidebar extension.
-This one was pretty easy set up and my first time writing Lua.

-Here is my first example config in `~/.config/nvim/lua/plugins/neo-tree.lua`

 ## Using Editable Modules in Jupyter Notebooks

-A development pattern I often find myself using is editing a Python module while also importing and using that module in an Jupyter notebook.
-Here's how you do that.
+A somewhat eccentric development pattern I often find myself using is editing a Python module while also importing and using that same module in an Jupyter notebook.

+To me, this allows you to have the data exploration tools of a notebook along with the best-practice and tooling of a normal Python project.
+So as I'm working on a project I might start migrating functions from my notebook into my module so I'm just working at the "end" of a growing pipeline of transformations.

+To do this you need to tell the Jupyter server to refresh the already loaded module.
+If you're just doing this once you can just restart the notebook server.
+But if you're doing it constantly you can set a flag to force module reloading.
+This is one of those syntaxes I have to look up every year and just have to throw at the wall for a bit until it works so I finally decided to take some notes.

 ```python
 # Loads the `autoreload` extension